 Blaine is a graduate student in the Psychological Science MA/PhD program.
 He obtained his M.A. in Psychological Science from DePaul University in 2017 and his B.S. in Psychology and Philosophy from Grand Valley State University in 2011.
-His master’s thesis examined how readers generate inferences for character’s emotional states.
-His current research focus is to study the ways in which the two cerebral hemispheres specialize in word perception and text comprehension.
+His current research examines how the two cerebral hemispheres are involved in word perception and text comprehension.
 He is also interested in examining the relation between emotion and cognition.
 After completing his degree, he would like to purse a career in academia.

 Alysa is an undergraduate student at DePaul University working towards attaining a BS in Neuroscience and a BA in Arabic Studies.
 She is working on research on hemispheric advantages involved in processing inferences and solving anagrams.
 Her current research interests include finding which hemisphere is dominant for tasks involving reading and language processing and the implications that will have on future studies.